Varicocele | Symptoms | Cause | Diagnosis | Treatment

-In the INDIA and other part of the world, varicocele treatment has traditionally involved open surgery, usually performed by a urologic surgeon, or general surgeon.
+In INDIA and other parts of the world, varicocele treatment has traditionally involved open surgery, usually performed by a urologic surgeon, or general surgeon.
 In recent years, however, a safe and effective nonsurgical alternative called varicocele embolization is becoming the treatment of choice for many patients and their physicians.

 The affected veins are ligated, or tied off, to detour the flow of blood into normal veins.
 Sometimes a laparoscope (a cylindrical metal scope inserted into the abdomen) is used to perform the surgery.
 Recovery time depends on the type of surgery, but most patients require up to six weeks before heavy lifting and other strenuous activities can be performed.
 Light activities may be resumed more quickly.

 This non-surgical catheter directed embolization is an outpatient treatment.
 Specifically trained interventional radiologist makes a tiny nick in the skin at the groin or neck using local anesthesia and a thin catheter is passed and directed to the testicular vein.
 With contrast dye injection, interventional radiologist map out exactly where the problem is and by using coils, for embolization, blood flow is re-directed to other healthy pathways.
 Whole non-surgical treatment procedure is pain less and takes about 30 minutes.
 The tube is removed and no stitches are needed.
 Patients are observed for a few hours and go home the same day.
 Recovery from varicocele embolization typically takes less than 24 hours and patients often return to work the next day.